Family Law Paralegal Duties And Careers

 Salary and Job Outlook

 Paralegals are in high demand as more attorneys streamline their budgets.
 Larger companies are also moving in the direction of using in-house legal teams.
-With these developments, the Bureau of Labor Statistics projects job growth at 12% through 2030, which is faster than average for all occupations.
+With these developments, the Bureau of Labor Statistics projects job growth at 4.2% through 2032, which is much faster than average for all occupations.